Andermit81/CS2450---G2-Project/docs/SRS.md

 ### 4. Additional Features

 Added a Sorting feature that allows users to sort their task list by priority, title, or due date.
+Added a Calendar view that gives the user a visual representation of when their tasks are due.
+Added a Task Visualizer that shows in a pie chart the ratio of completed and uncompleted tasks.
+Added undo redo functionality that will allow users to undo mistakes such as deleting a task.